tuanminh14/Robot-Challenge/README.md

 I have used jest to write unit tests on the methods.

-## Fixing Bug
+## New Update

-A new update has been made to fix a bug.
+A new update (v1.1) has been made to fix a bug.
 4 should be the maximum number that Robot can move to as Robot starts at 0.
 The fix is to make Robot not to be moved or placed at 5 or larger number.

 ## Robot Visual Display